ToxicDev-Patryk/ProxyChecker/README.md

 # ProxyChecker
 Simple Proxy Checker made in Node.js with implemented MultiThreading and Support for Socks4/Socks5/Http Proxies!

+## How to Setup

+- Download ProxyChecker
+- Run this command: `npm install` or `npm i` in dir where ProxyChecker and package is located
+- Change config.json
+- Run this command: `node ProxyChecker.js`

 ## Features

 - Multi-Protocol Support: The proxy checker supports various proxy types, including SOCKS4, SOCKS5, HTTP, and HTTPS, ensuring comprehensive testing capabilities.